trazfr/prometheus-xmpp-alerting/README.md

  - the templates are in plain text.
 The possible values are `text` or `html` using [XEP-0071](https://xmpp.org/extensions/xep-0071.html) which is deprecated.
 If omitted, it defaults to `text`
  - the program uses the XMPP user `monitoring@example.com` with a password
  - when it is working, it has the status `Monitoring Prometheus...`
- - it doesn't use a TLS socket due to the `no_tls` flag.
+ - it doesn't use a TLS socket due to the `tls` flag.
 Actually it will use STARTTLS due to the server configuration
  - it doesn't check the TLS certificates thanks to `tls_insecure` (for some reason, it doesn't work on my Prosody install, but as I'm connecting to localhost, it doesn't matter)
  - each time it receives an alert, it sends a notification to
    - 2 XMPP accounts `on-duty-1@example.com` and `on-duty-2@example.com`